gridsome/gridsome.org/docs/layouts.md

 ## Multiple content slots
 To add multiple slots to a layout you need to name them.
-In this example have we added a sidebar slot that will only show if page has sidebar content.
+In this example we have added a sidebar slot that will only show if the page has sidebar content.

 ```html
 <!-- Layout -->